 Now that you’ve learned about landing page best practices, let’s find some inspiration for your next project.
 We’ve put together this list of landing page examples to help.

 We just love this landing page design.
-It follows the same structure as we do: a nice illustration above fold, a short heading, a clear CTA, and then smaller sections of texts with illustrations, describing main features.
+It follows the same structure as we do: a nice illustration above the fold, a short heading, a clear CTA, and then smaller sections of text with illustrations, describing the main features.
 It’s not text-heavy but still manages to persuade users with a nice headline.